 Does each grantee have to report how grant monies are used?

-- Quantitative results detailing the impact of grant funding, and
+- Quantitative results from grant funding,

-- Any other information requested by the Commissioner.
+- Any other requested information.

 Where do I submit my CalMoneySmart application?